matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

     // Returns a defensive copy of the field.
     // The caller of this method can do anything they want with the
     // returned Date object, without affecting the internals of this
     // class in any way.
 Why?
-Becouse they do not have a reference to
+Because they do not have a reference to
     // fDate.
 Rather, they are playing with a second Date that initially has the
     // same data as fDate.
     public Date getDateOfDiscovery() {